IMI to sell two non-core businesses to Berkshire's Marmon Group

-(Reuters) - Engineering company IMI Plc (IMI.L) said it would sell its beverage dispense and merchandising businesses for 690 million pounds ($1.10 billion) to the Berkshire Hathaway-owned (BRKa.N) Marmon Group, in a bid to focus on the lucrative industrial end-markets of its core fluid power and severe service units.
+Oct 16 (Reuters) - Engineering company IMI Plc said it would sell its beverage dispense and merchandising businesses for 690 million pounds ($1.10 billion) to the Berkshire Hathaway-owned Marmon Group, in a bid to focus on the lucrative industrial end-markets of its core fluid power and severe service units.

 IMI’s beverage business, which makes valves for drink dispensers and accounts for about 14 percent of the company’s revenue, has been struggling as major customers have held back capital expenditure and deferred orders.